rucliujn/JDsearch/README.md

 This repository is liciensed under Apache-2.0 License.

-The JDsearch dataset is liciensed under [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/).
+The JDsearch dataset is liciensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).